JoshuaKGoldberg/create/packages/site/src/content/docs/apis/producers.md

 await produceBlock(blockReadme, { options: { title: "My App" } });
 ```

+Blocks will be evaluated in their [Phase](../runtime/phases) order.
+Blocks with the same Phase will be evaluated by the order they're defined in the Preset.

 ### `args` {#produceblock-args}

 Any number of [Args](../concepts/blocks#args) defined by the Block.